thisconnect/planet/README.md

 ##### Arguments:

-1. Key (string or array) - the location to remove.
+1. Key (string or array) - the location to delete.